Chinese Language Placement Test

 For questions regarding the Chinese placement test, please contact Dr. Hsu-Te Cheng.

-Students who have completed elementary school and received secondary school education at any grade in any type of school from a country or area in which Chinese is the official language or one of the official languages are considered native speakers and are not eligible to take Chinese language courses tagged as HAL or HAL/HAP.
+- Students who have completed elementary school and received any part of secondary school education at any grade in any type of school from a country or area where Mandarin Chinese is the official language or one of the official languages, AND

-Chinese heritage speakers are required to take Chinese language courses in the heritage track (CHN103, 203, 303, and 403).
+Students who meet the following criteria are considered heritage and are required to take Chinese language courses in the heritage track (CHN103, 203, 303, and 403).